COMIC: I Spent A Day In Coronavirus Awareness Mode. Epidemiologists, How Did I Do?

 What the epidemiologists said

-Dr. Melissa Nolan, a professor of epidemiology at Arnold School of Public Health at the University of South Carolina, says my effort to document my hygiene habits during the outbreak was a worthy endeavor.
+Melissa Nolan, a professor of epidemiology at the Arnold School of Public Health at the University of South Carolina, says my effort to document my hygiene habits during the outbreak was a worthy endeavor.

 "This is a good exercise to make you notice your personal hygiene and have an appreciation for it," she says.
 "It can make you see how important it is to prevent exposure, especially around populations vulnerable to coronavirus," including elderly people and those who are sick.